dry-rb/dry-logic/docsite/source/operations.html.md

 name: dry-logic
 ---

 Operations work on one or more predicates (see predicates) and can be invoked in conjunction with other operations.
+Take a look at the `builder` section on how to run the below examples using Dry Logic's builder.

 ## Or